Consultants on Workers Comp Classification Codes, Experience Modifiers, Payroll Audits, & More

 A corporate officer of a corporation or a member of a limited liability company may elect to reject the requirement to carry workers’ compensation insurance.
 The election to reject coverage is completed by providing written notice on a form available from the Division of Workers Compensation (part of the Department of Labor & Employment.)

 A corporate officer is defined as the chairperson of the board, president, vice-president, secretary, or treasurer who is an owner of at least ten percent of the stock of the corporation and who controls, supervises or manages the business affairs of the corporation.
-A member is defined as an owner of at least ten percent of the membership interest of the limited liability company at all times and who controls, supervises, or manages the business affairs of the limited liability company.

 Independent contractors are not considered to be employees of a business that hires them, as long as they meet the following criteria: